-The 3 best ways to reduce are your fear are;
+The 3 best ways of overcoming phobia are;

 Remind yourself how rare it is to actually see a spider against how much time you spend looking for them.